cornell-cup/cs-reminibot/README.md

 # 9. Starting a virtual Minibot

-The following script in the `/minibot` directory starts up a virtual Minibot to send messages to the BaseStation.
+The following script in the `minibot` directory starts up a virtual Minibot to send messages to the BaseStation.

 ```
 cd /minibot